MovingBlocks/Logistics/jenkins/README.md

 * Make sure the Authorization callback URL is something like https://jenkins.terasology.io/securityRealm/finishLogin
 * Description can be anything, like "Jenkins for The Terasology Foundation"

 For the sake of local development ease you can use `jenkins-secret-do-not-recomment.yaml` to prepare the secrets for Kubernetes, just enter the right values as instructed by comments and run `kubectl apply -f jenkins-secret-do-not-recommit.yaml -n jenkins` - you may need to create the namespace first.
-HOWEVER you do of course not want to commit the actual values, and for on-going maintenance we probably want the secret to not be maintained as part of the chart, at least until using a proper external secrets manager like Vault.
-For regular operations consider changing the hook resource file to a standard k8s secret, apply it manually, then let Argo handle everything else with the assumption that the secret is available.
+HOWEVER you do of course not want to commit the actual values, and we should aim to use proper external secrets manager like Vault or some Argo-flavored thing (which does also have a plugin for Vault)

-Note that the secret added there is for OAuth and would live GitHub-side in a place like https://github.com/organizations/Terasology/settings/applications - after setup you also define a GitHub Server within Jenkins config and end up with GitHub apps added in places like https://github.com/organizations/MovingBlocks/settings/installations (see below)
+Note that the secret added there is for OAuth and would live GitHub-side at https://github.com/organizations/MovingBlocks/settings/applications/132034

 ## GitHub API via GitHub App